Derived from the Old Norse given name Kóri

 Occupational name for a tax collector, from Middle English farme

 "rent, revenue, produce, meal", which was derived via medieval Latin from Old English feorm

 .
 This word did not acquire its modern meaning until the 17th century.

 Refers to one who came from Fay or Faye (meaning "beech tree") in France.

 From an Old English nickname feare

-From a name for someone who dwelt near a marsh, from Middle English fenn
+From a name for someone who dwelt near a marsh, from Old English fenn

 Name for a person who lived on or near a field or pasture, from Old English feld